 - Cut the bread into 1-inch squares.

-- In a large bowl, add the bread and lightly drizzle with olive oil.
+- In the large mixing bowl, add the bread and drizzle with the oil.

-- Add the spices and toss everything together.
+- Add the garlic powder, Italian seasoning, salt, and pepper and toss together.

-- Top the soup with a few croutons and enjoy.
+- Top the tomato parmesan soup with croutons and serve hot.